Cognition Envelopes for Bounded Decision Making in Autonomous UAS Operations: Motivation

 \section{Motivation}

-Advances in Large Language Models (LLMs) and Vision Language Models (VLMs) have laid the foundations for improved perception, inferencing, and planning for autonomous Cyber-Physical Agents, such as small Uncrewed Aerial Systems (sUAS) \cite{llm4uavsurvey, hu2025llvm}.
+Advances in Large Language Models (LLMs) and Vision-Language Models (VLMs) have laid the foundations for improved perception, inference, and planning for autonomous Cyber-Physical Agents, such as small Uncrewed Aerial Systems (sUAS) \cite{llm4uavsurvey, hu2025llvm,seams-keynote2025}.
 At the same time, the growing autonomy enabled by these models heightens the risk that AI errors, such as hallucinations, result in incorrect understanding and flawed decision-making~\cite{openai2025hallucinate, wang2024hallucination}.
-In domains such as aerial Search and Rescue (SAR), where autonomous sUAS are deployed in life-critical operations, such failures can compromise mission objectives, endanger human lives, and erode trust.
-To address these challenges, we introduce \emph{Cognition Envelopes}, designed to detect flawed decisions that occur when reasoning outcomes contradict available evidence, violate operational constraints, or lack internal justification due to model errors or hallucinations.
-Cognition Envelopes serve as independent, external reasoners that employ diverse heuristic, probabilistic, and symbolic logic approaches to assess the soundness of an LLM/VLM-generated plan.
-As illustrated in Figure \ref{fig:cognition-hierarchy}, they differ from meta-cognition, which operates within the reasoning process itself, when a model self-critiques and refines its own plans \cite{conway2024toward, shinn2023reflexion}.
-They also differ from safety envelopes, which assure physical and operational safety by constraining system behavior within predefined limits \cite{10.1007/978-3-319-74183-3_1}.
-In contrast, Cognition Envelopes regulate the outcomes of the reasoning process to prevent, or minimize, unsound or unjustified decisions.
-However, while safety envelopes are supported by a mature ecosystem of standards and assurance frameworks~\cite{IEC61508,ISO26262,DO178C,ARP4754A,UL4600,LevesonThomas2018,ISO21448,Schaefer2022,Leveson2011,Rushby2019}, no such guidance currently exists for defining, validating, or assuring \emph{Cognition Envelopes}.
-This paper therefore introduces the concept of \emph{Cognition Envelopes}, illustrates their practical use for AI-supported reasoning in the domain of Search and Rescue (SAR) with small Uncrewed Aerial Systems (sUAS), and lays out preliminary guidance and open software engineering challenges related to integrating them in software intensive systems.
+In domains such as aerial Search and Rescue (SAR), where autonomous sUAS are deployed in life-critical operations, such failures can compromise mission objectives, endanger human lives, and erode trust \cite{DBLP:conf/chi/AgrawalABCFHHTK20,Moore2024IASTesting}.
+To address these challenges, we introduce \emph{Cognition Envelopes}, designed to detect flawed decisions that occur when reasoning outcomes contradict available evidence, violate operational constraints, or lack evidential support due to model errors or hallucinations.